Nephrology Training Program

 First Year Fellows

-Basheer Kummangal, MD
+Basheer Kummangal, MBBS

 Basheer was born in Kerala, a state in South India.
 He spent his early childhood there before moving with his family to Abu Dhabi, UAE, where he did most of his schooling.
 He returned to India for medical education at the All India Institute of Medical Sciences, New Delhi.
 After medical school, he moved to Cleveland, Ohio, for his medical residency at the Cleveland Clinic Foundation.
 Outside work, he loves spending time with his wife and two daughters, fixing things around the house, and traveling.

-Rudava Ullah, MD, MBBS
+Rudava Ullah, MBBS

 Born in Iran, Rudava moved to Bangladesh during her toddlerhood.
-After finishing her high-school and medical school in Bangladesh, she attended Nassau University Medical Center, NY for my residency in Internal Medicine.
+After finishing her high-school and medical school in Bangladesh, she attended Nassau University Medical Center, NY for her residency in Internal Medicine.
 Now she's excited to start her new journey at OHSU as Nephrology Fellow.
 General Nephrology and Transplant and critical care are the areas of her medical interest.
 Outside work, Rudava's hobbies include painting and crafting, long drive on scenic roads, trying new cuisine, hanging out with her family and friends and most importantly spending time with her toddler.

 James Gendreau, MD